 SEN SUPPORT IN SCHOOL WEBINAR

 This webinar explores how pupils with special educational needs and/disabilities (SEND) are supported in schools.
-It is 27.17 minutes long and was recorded by some of the SENDIAS team in Feb 2020.
+It is just over 27 minutes long and was recorded by some of the SENDIAS team in Feb 2020.